imagej/imagej.github.io/_pages/software/fiji/source.md

 ## The Fiji launcher

-The Fiji Launcher is now called the [ImageJ launcher](/Launcher) and lives {% include github org='imagej' repo='imagej-launcher' label='in its own repository' %}.
+The Fiji Launcher is now called the [ImageJ launcher](/learn/launcher) and lives {% include github org='imagej' repo='imagej-launcher' label='in its own repository' %}.
 It is [built by Travis CI](https://travis-ci.org/imagej/imagej-launcher).

 ## The plugins

-The plugins served from Fiji's update site are all [Open Source](Why_Closed-Source_Is_Wrong).
+The plugins served from Fiji's update site are all [Open Source](/licensing/closed-source).
 The source code lives {% include github org='fiji' repo='' label='on GitHub' %}, in repositories reflecting the name of the *.jar* file generated from the source code.
 Example: the source code for *Fiji\_Plugins.jar* lives in https://github.com/fiji/Fiji_Plugins.

 The only special rule applies for plugins whose file names end in an underscore: that underscore will be stripped.
-Example: the sources of *Arrow\_.jar* are stored in https://github.com/fiji/Arrow.
+Example: the sources of *Arrow\_.jar* are stored {% include github org='fiji' repo='Arrow' %}.

 All of our plugins are maintained as [Maven](/develop/maven) projects; this allows developers to build the code with their integrated development environment of choice.